lab1092/blender-manual_ja/manual/modeling/surfaces.rst

 NURBS can create pure shapes such as circles, cylinders, and spheres (note that a Bézier circle is not a pure circle).
-To create pure circles, globes, or cylinders, you must set to specific values the weights of the control points - some of which are provided as presets in the :guilabel:`Curve Tools` panel (lower right corner).
+To create pure circles, globes, or cylinders, you must set to specific values the weights of the control points - some of which are provided as presets in the *Curve Tools* panel (lower right corner).
 This is not intuitive, and you should read more on NURBS before trying this.

 We saw with 1D :doc:`NURBS curves </ling/curves#preset_weights>` how to create a circle;